corylk/WinMpcTrayIcon/README.md

 * [mpc.exe](https://www.musicpd.org/download/mpc/0/)

-## Installation
+## Setup

-* Add the location of mpc to the system's PATH environment variable
+The default configuration expects an mpd instance on localhost and mpc to be added to the system's PATH environment variable.
+Alternatively, build with your own configuration in `appsettings.json`.